Kirloxious/CSI3540_labs/docs/design_system.md

 # Design System

 ## Gameplay
-Start game by clicking on button "New word"

 <p> Play game by writing words in input box.
 After word is input
 the game will tell you if the letters are in the word, correct position in the word